TRUSTED BY OVER 82,000 GROWING BUMPS

 • Creates a cocoon-like effect that eases anxiety and helps you relax

-The Sleepybelly Pregnancy Pillow is uniquely adjustable and breathable—making it ideal for all stages of pregnancy and even postpartum recovery.
+The Sleepybelly Pregnancy Pillow is uniquely adjustable and breathable, making it ideal for all stages of pregnancy and even postpartum recovery.

 What to Look For in a Pregnancy Pillow

-Choosing the right pregnancy pillow depends on your sleep style and body’s needs.
+Choosing the right pregnancy pillow depends on your sleep style and your body’s needs.
 Here’s what to consider:

 • Adjustability – Look for pillows that adapt as your bump grows